fteufel/master-thesis/notes/hyperbolic_embeddings.md

 ### Reparametrization for hyperbolic embeddings

-Probability is expressed as inner product between the embedding of $w_{t}$ and the sentence embedding plus the inner product of the embedding of $w_{t}$ and the average surrounding embedding (unsure why exp).
-Thus, the loss is two inner products.
+Probability is expressed as inner product between the embedding of $w_{t}$ and the sentence embedding plus the inner product of the embedding of $w_{t}$ and the average surrounding embedding.
+They replace the task of maximizing the inner product with minimizing the distance.
-Because it is an inner product, it is equivalent to an expression in distances.
 With hyperbolic distance $d$, the expression becomes:

 $$P (w_{t}|w_{\neq t}, f_{\theta}(s_{i}))  \propto \textup{exp}(-\lambda_{1} d(v^{T}_{w_{t}},f_{\theta}(s_{i})) - \lambda_{2} d (v^{T}_{w_{t}},c_{t}))$$